Luis Alva Castro: Second García administration

 Alva was Minister of the Interior from 2007 to 2008, succeeding Pilar Mazzetti.
 His tenure lasted a little more than a year and a half.
 After the resignation of Jorge del Castillo as Prime Minister due to the 2008 Peru oil scandal, Alva Castro was not confirmed in his position by new Prime Minister Yehude Simon, being succeeded by former Police General Remigio Hernani Meloni.

 Post-Congressional career

 Alva failed to achieve a fourth reelection to Congress in the 2011 general election.
 During the campaign, he was involved in a deadly car accident in the Agallpampa District, Otuzco Province.
 He was the only survivor, as the other Peruvian Aprista Party provincial leaders accompanying him perished in the accident.

 Controversies

 On 11 April 2019, at the request of chief prosecutor José Domingo Pérez, judge Richard Concepción Carhuancho gave Alva impediment to leave the country for 18 months, for alleged money laundering, in the framework of the investigation by Odebrecht scandal in Peru.
-According to the prosecutor's thesis, Alva, in his position of Campaign Head, personally managed to have the Brazilian conglomerate Odebrecht financially support the 2006 Peruvian Aprista Party election campaign, having received USD $200,000 in bribes.
+According to the prosecutor's thesis, Alva, in his position of Campaign Head, personally managed to have the Brazilian conglomerate Odebrecht financially support the 2006 Peruvian Aprista Party election campaign, having received US$200,000 in bribes.